Primordial power spectrum features in phenomenological descriptions of inflation: Features in and

 Figure \ref{fig:power} (top right panel) shows the Planck 2015 temperature anisotropies (TT) data~\cite{Adam:2015rua}, together with the theoretical predictions using the best-fit spectrum in a standard $\Lambda$CDM cosmology~\cite{Ade:2015xua} (\textit{i.e.}\ with $c_s=1$, see the black curve) and those obtained in the inflationary approach explored here (see Eq.~(\ref{cc})).
-For the non-canonical case, we depict two scenarios (see the red and green curves), associated to the $95\%$~CL upper bounds on the parameter $\delta$ governing the time-varying sound speed studied here.
+For the non-canonical case, we depict two scenarios (see the red and green curves), associated to the $95\%$~CL upper bounds on the parameter $\delta$ governing the time-varying sound speed studied here, keeping $\gamma=1$, as the deviations of $c_s$ from $1$ can not be very large, otherwise Eq.~(\ref{int}) no longer applies.
 The remaining cosmological parameters have been set to their best-fit values.
-The bottom right panel of Fig.~\ref{fig:power} illustrates the relative difference between the best-fit model and the non-canonical cases.
+The bottom right panel of Fig.~\ref{fig:power} illustrates the relative difference between the best-fit model and the non-canonical cases, showing the difference among the models with a time-varying inflation sound speed.